emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

   - plot.ly
 ---

-In this post, we present a random forest model to predict short term trucking rates.
+In this post, we present a random forest model to predict short term trucking rates using Python.

 ![image-center](/images/dry_van.jpg){: .align-center}